Raising Brilliance

 Using a sensory box well

 For more, see our guide to sensory toys and tools, our guide to autism-friendly activities, and — for individualized sensory support — the occupational therapy section of our autism therapy options guide.
+To find sensory-friendly activities and outings near you, browse our sensory-friendly activities hub.

 Raising Brilliance is a free weekly newsletter and resource for families raising autistic children — practical, calm, and respectful of autistic people.
 Join over 1,000 families.